aditishetty24/Fotag/README.md

 When rotating the phone, the orientation is now Horizontal.
 The grid now has 2 columns with scrolling enabled and the Ratings of the images, the Rating of the Filter on the toolbar, and the displayed images will remain the same from Portrait Mode.

-** Before app loads, there might be a Dialog Box saying Google Play is not working, just click on close app. **
+**Before app loads, there might be a Dialog Box saying Google Play is not working, just click on close app.**

+### Bugs:
-Bugs: Clicking on the picture should enlarge it
+1. Clicking on the picture should enlarge it

+### Features to be added:
+1. Upload pictures from device

-Development Environment:
+### Development Environment:

 Android Studio 3.1.3
 AVD: Pixel, Android 8.0 (Oreo, API 26)